bbtai2lab/graphic2sequence/README.md

 4. mismatch of button color can be improved by a better EncoderCNN.

-5. Overfitting mainly occurs in DecoderRNN.
+5. Overfitting is mainly due to DecoderRNN.

-In conclusion, this image captioning model is bad for realworld application, since it can only generate captions for layouts which have been already "seen" during training process.
+In conclusion, this image captioning model is bad for realworld application, since it can only generate captions for layouts which have been already "seen" during training phase.
 For a much more robust bootstrap captioning, one needs **UI detection**.